sherifessawy/Track-Simulation-Tool/README.md

 3. Car different parameters (e.g, car sprung/unsprung masses, spring stiffness, etc.)

 The car is modeled as point mass during acceleration, and is modeled as 4-degrees of freedom, or "bicycle" model (shown in Figure 1) during braking.
 The reason for that is shown in Figure 2.
 The results showed difference in solution and unphysical behaviors of the point mass model during braking.

 ![20562638_10213236318492003_839197412_n](https://user-images.githubusercontent.com/27374894/34449280-58e2bd72-ecff-11e7-8a38-c0c2bafb8b99.png)

 **Figure 1.
 4-degrees of freedom model**
 ![h](https://user-images.githubusercontent.com/27374894/34449222-c4feb692-ecfe-11e7-86e5-0e2eb2d09f72.png)

 **Figure 2.
 Performance gap between point mass and 4 degrees of freedom model**

+The point mass model exibits discontinuity in the deceleration rate due to that the equations of point mass model, unlike the 4-DOF model, don't take into consideration the time taken to reach the final position, it calculates only the final positions based on discrete inputs.
+So, this discontinuous manner hapens

 ## Code Formulation
 The code consists of 4 main functions: